codewithhades/spring-boot-rest-api/README.md

 In this example you can check how to create an API in a Spring Boot application.

-You can check how to set a Spring Boot application up with the basics [in this example](https://github.com/codewithhades/spring-boot-basic-setup).
+If you need some help at setting a Spring Boot application up you can check how  [in this example](https://github.com/codewithhades/spring-boot-basic-setup).

 ## How to create the API